 Perhaps later this will happen – but for now, it’s worth mentioning.
 So if you want pins with stats and your Profile image to be attributed to you – only pin from your Etsy shop account.

-If you are interested in opening an Etsy shop- click the image below to gain access to the free resource library – click the image below.
+If you are interested in opening an Etsy shop- click the image below to gain access to the free eBook on how to start selling printables on Etsy

 Where do I find keywords for my Pinterest pins?